safrinanishi97/MiniAccountSystem/README.md

 ## Future Enhancements

-- Implementing comprehensive reporting modules (e.g., Trial Balance, General Ledger).
+- Implementing comprehensive reporting modules, such as **Trial Balance, General Ledger, Cash Book, Bank Book, and customizable financial statements.**
 - Building a dedicated UI for managing users and roles by an Admin, without direct database interaction.
-- Enhanced client-side validation and user experience.
+- Enhanced client-side validation and user experience with more immediate feedback.
-- Integration with logging frameworks for better error diagnostics.
+- Integration with logging frameworks for better error diagnostics and monitoring.